Muthulakshmi Reddy: Personal life

-She later married Sundara Reddy with the proviso that he promised to "always respect me as an equal and never cross my wishes."
+She later married Sundara Reddy with the proviso that he "always respect me as an equal and never cross my wishes."
 In 1914, when she was twenty-eight years of age, they married in accordance with the 1872 Native Marriage Act.

-After the marriage of Muthulakshmi with Sundara Reddy she got her surname Reddy.
-Famous Tamil actor Gemini Ganesan is the son of Muthulakshmi Reddy's brother Ramasamy.
+After marriage, Muthulakshmi took her husband's surname Reddy.
+Popular Tamil actor Gemini Ganesan is the son of Muthulakshmi's brother Ramasamy.